The Bar's commitment to pro bono is a demonstration of our members' deeply held belief in the importance of equal access to justice for all.

 The Pro Bono Scheme is not a substitute for legal aid.
 It was established in order to assist people in legal and financial need who cannot obtain appropriate legal assistance from another source.

 Read the full eligibility guidelines here:

-The scheme is administered by Justice Connect on behalf of the Bar.
-To apply for assistance under the Victorian Bar scheme, please contact Justice Connect (contact details below) to discuss your eligibility for assistance.
+The Scheme is administered by Justice Connect on behalf of the Bar.
+To apply for assistance under the Victorian Bar scheme, please contact Justice Connect through their online legal help tool.

 Please note that you will also be required to provide information about your income, assets and financial resources as part of the application procedure.